VPS plan

 Store provider credentials, gateway/channel secrets, and generated OpenClaw config only through the path documented for your selected deployment mode.

-Avoid committing real OpenClaw config, environment files, provider keys, or channel credentials.
+Avoid committing real OpenClaw config, provider keys, token/password secrets, or channel credentials.

-Review SSH logs, OpenClaw gateway logs, channel access, provider-key usage, source checkout changes, and assistant workspace permissions.
+Review SSH logs, OpenClaw gateway logs, channel access, provider-key usage, source checkout changes, configured agents, and assistant workspace permissions.

 The server can contain channel configuration, gateway logs, source checkouts, provider credentials, assistant state, and runtime permissions.
-Harden it before production use.
+Keep the default gateway surface private, apply channel allowlists where available, and harden the VPS before production use.

 Wrong key, wrong user, or disabled login method